eCommerce Trends to Drive Your Long-Term Sales Strategy

 Websites Optimized to Drive Traffic

-One popular way for new business owners to generate traffic from the outset is by buying over an existing website.
+One popular way new business owners generate traffic from the outset is by buying over an existing website.
 In most cases, this means that you will be buying the whole business, but the advantage here is that the website already comes with existing traffic and customers that can just be expanded on.
-It will also usually mean that you will most likely have a list of email subscribers to start marketing immediately.
-So, it would help if you were generating high conversion rates and leads immediately from your first campaign.

-If buying a website and taking over a business is not the path for you, you have other options.
-You can either use a digital platform like WordPress and create a new site from there.
-Or, you can code a brand new site from scratch.
+If buying a website and taking over a business is not your path, you have other options.
+You can either use a digital platform like WordPress or create a new site from there.
+Or, you can code a brand-new site from scratch.
 SEO will be your biggest priority in both cases, even more so in the latter.
-It will take a lot longer for your site to be ranked by Google if you start fresh.
-If you choose the WordPress option, however, the platform provides you with established guidelines and SEO rankings when you kick-off, so you will start on the right foot in eCommerce trends long term.

 Brands Will Need to Be Ever Present and Communicative